employment readiness opportunities

 Support for students receiving federal Food Benefits from DSHS

-- Receiving Federally Issued Basic Food (food stamps) with Department of Social and Health Services (DSHS),
+- Receiving Federally Issued Basic Food benefits

 - Not receiving Temporary Assistance for Needy Families (TANF) grant, and